dannyboyjr/discord-clone/$project_outline/Routes.md

     ```json
     {
-      "message": "Forbidden: Only the Server Owner can delete this Server",
+      "message": "Forbidden: Only the server owner can delete this server",
       "statusCode": 403
     }
     ```